Shin guards

 In MMA (stand-up fighting part) and Kyokushin Karate (full-contact), generally the same shin guards as in kickboxing are used.

 Together with good (kick)boxing gloves, shin guards are the most important equipment in every kickboxer’s sports bag.
-Therefore, it deserves attention to find the right pair of shin guards for your build and budget.
+Therefore, it deserves attention to choose the right pair of shin guards for your build and budget.

 Why do you wear shin protection?